geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 &emsp;“Where is this boy?”
 “Where! that should I demand—<br>
 On Arsouf’s plain he perish’d by thy hand!<br>
 Where sleeps he now? perchance that cruel breast—<br>
-‘Tis said thy hatred loves the impious feast.”<br>
+’Tis said thy hatred loves the impious feast.”<br>
-&emsp;“Nay, ‘tis thy frenzied malice forged the tale—<br>
+&emsp;“Nay, ’tis thy frenzied malice forged the tale—<br>
 Old man, I know how little words avail,<br>
 Yet oft I mourn the blood my hand has shed;<br>
 What would’st thou now? can I relieve or aid?”<br>